by John Ellis

 We don’t like to be confronted with how deceitful a house-of-cards our expressive individualism is.
 A mostly fabricated construct that bears no epistemic load because words like epistemology punch holes where holes are not supposed to be.

 Culture is never wrong.
 By that, I mean (I don’t really, I’m speaking in the universal, to be clear) that my culture is never wrong.
 In turn, to be blunt, you’re wrong because your culture is often wrong.
-Assuming your culture is different than mine.
-In that instance – the instance of having a different culture – I don’t want your culture to infect my culture.
-This is why we need that Wall.
+Assuming your culture is different than mine, that is.
+In that instance – the instance of having a culture that is seen as a threat to my culture – I don’t want your culture to infect my culture.
+This is why we need a wall on the border.
 The image part of being Image Bearers has a ranking, after all.

 Hopefully, that previous paragraph raised eyebrows in followers of King Jesus, at least.
 Followers of King MAGA, no doubt, thought I was crafting a campaign speech.

 Our respective cultures, part chosen, part inherited, determine not only what we believe but how we believe to begin with.
 This how loathsome troglodytes like Alex Jones are able to exist.
 He taps deeply into already existing narratives (stories).